 A pond is a beautiful focal point of private and commercial properties.
 However, a lack of upkeep can lead to unpleasant smells.
 When an environment smells like expired food or methane, action is required.

 A lack of oxygen, combined with dead plants and fish waste, allows bacteria to disrupt a pond’s ecosystem.
+The presence of excessive algae in lakes and ponds can exacerbate these issues.
 Here is what you need to know about smelly ponds and how to fix them.

 Reasons for Smelly Ponds